BabbieRobin/Kill-The-Robot/README.md

 # Kill-The-Robot
-This link is an App Store dedicated technical service support website.
+This link is an App Store dedicated technical service support website.If you have any questions, please contact: n706kt@yeah.net.

 This is a war simulation entertainment.
 In the APP you can arm your robot and kill your opponent!
 Enjoy the joy of victory!